gavv/httpexpect/HACKING.md

 * When you submit changes after review, don't forget to **re-request review**.

-* When you adderess issues raised during review, **don't resolve discussions by yourself**.
+* When you address issues raised during review, **don't resolve discussions by yourself**.
 Instead, leave a comment or thumbs up on that discussion.

 ## Developer instructions